Roads and Transport

 - Changes to local bus services

 There have been a number of changes to local bus services affecting Bisley, Eastcombe and Oakridge from 5th September 2016.
-Cotswold Green will be providing the only service for our three villages - to see the new timetable go to TravelLine and search for Service 8B.
+Cotswold Green will be providing the only service for our three villages - see the new timetable for service 8B.
 The weekly services to Cirencester and Gloucester have been discontinued.

 The Stagecoach Service 64 between Stroud, Brimscombe and Bussage is still running.